Evolution and determinants of firm-level systemic risk in local production networks: Funding

-A.M. and G.C. acknowledge financial support from the National Recovery and Resilience Plan (NRRP), Mission 4 Component 2 Investment 1.1, funded by the European Union - NextGenerationEU: Call for tender No. 104 of 02/02/2022 by the Italian Ministry of University and Research (MUR), Project Title: \emph{RENet - Reconstructing economic networks: from physics to machine learning and back}, Concession Decree No. 957 of 30/06/2023, Project code 2022MTBB22 - CUP E53D23001770006; Call for tender No. 1409 of 14/09/2022 by the Italian Ministry of University and Research (MUR), Project Title: \emph{C2T - From Crises to Theory: towards a science of resilience and recovery for economic and financial systems}, Concession Decree No. 1381 of 01/09/2023, Project code P2022E93B8 - CUP E53D23018320001.\\ B.L. acknowledges financial support from the Hungarian National Scientific Fund (OTKA K 138970).\\ R.D.C. acknowledges support from the Lagrange Project of the ISI Foundation funded by CRT Foundation.\\ This manuscript was prepared using the datasets of the Central Statistical Office on firm-to-firm VAT transactions and firm import-export.
-The calculations contained in the document and the conclusions drawn from them are exclusively the intellectual products of Anna Mancini, Balázs Lengyel, Riccardo Di Clemente and Giulio Cimini as the authors.
+A.M. and G.C. acknowledge financial support from the National Recovery and Resilience Plan (NRRP), Mission 4 Component 2 Investment 1.1, funded by the European Union - NextGenerationEU: Call for tender No. 104 of 02/02/2022 by the Italian Ministry of University and Research (MUR), Project Title: \emph{RENet - Reconstructing economic networks: from physics to machine learning and back}, Concession Decree No. 957 of 30/06/2023, Project code 2022MTBB22 - CUP E53D23001770006; Call for tender No. 1409 of 14/09/2022 by the Italian Ministry of University and Research (MUR), Project Title: \emph{C2T - From Crises to Theory: towards a science of resilience and recovery for economic and financial systems}, Concession Decree No. 1381 of 01/09/2023, Project code P2022E93B8 - CUP E53D23018320001.\\ B.L. acknowledges financial support from the Hungarian National Scientific Fund (OTKA K 138970).\\ R.D.C. acknowledges support from the Lagrange Project of the ISI Foundation funded by CRT Foundation.\\